michae1-g/notes1/General Education (NUS)/README.md

-This folder contains materials for the NUS General Education courses GEC1030 and GESS1009, which I took in 2026–2027.
+This folder contains materials for the General Education courses GEC1030 and GESS1009 at NUS.

 | Course code | Course title | Units |
 | :---- | :-------- | :----